Look for California Scrub-Jays on the West Coast

-What Do California Scrub-Jays Look Like?
+What Does a California Scrub-Jay Look Like?

 California Scrub-Jay Nest and Eggs

 After the pair builds a bulky nest of twigs in a low tree or shrub, the female lays three to six green or gray spotted eggs.
-Steller’s jays are clever black and blue birds.

 California Scrub-Jay Call